codefellows/seattle-201n5/class-09-advanced_css_layout/README.md

 <a id="top"></a>
-# Today's Plan: Week 2, Thursday Lecture
+# Today's Plan: Class 09 Lecture

 #### We will start today by reviewing Quiz 4.